Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 DW's headquarters in Bonn are located on the banks of the Rhine River.
 In Berlin, DW has offices and studios on Voltastrasse.

-Germany's international broadcaster has been based in the former government quarter of Bonn since 2003 and its headquarters is home to around 1,000 employees.
-A multilingual team produces news and information in 30 languages, with a special focus on DW's extensive online services.
+Germany's international broadcaster has been based in the former government quarter of Bonn since 2003.
+There are editorial offices, TV and radio studios and most of DW's administrative staff works here.
 Bonn is also the central hub for DW Akademie's media development and training.

 Since 1992, Deutsche Welle has also had offices on Voltastrasse in Berlin.
-In addition to the several hundred people who are devoted to DW's television broadcasting services, there are also people based who are responsible for editorial offices, studios and engineering, as well as employees from DW Akademie and the administration.
+In addition to the several hundred people who are devoted to DW's television broadcasting services, there are also editorial offices, studios and engineering departments, as well as teams from DW Akademie and the administration.

 Deutsche Welle and German reunification

 The building in Bonn was originally planned to house the elected members of the German parliament (Bundestag).
-With the reunification of Germany in October 1990, however, everything changed.
-Parliament voted to move from Bonn to Berlin, and as a result a new home for representatives was planned and built on the shores of the Spree in Berlin.
+After the reunification of Germany in October 1990, however, the members of parliament voted to move from Bonn to Berlin.

 Impressive array of dishes on the roof

-DW's broadcasting center on Voltastrasse in Berlin was completed in 1996.
-The building was designed by local architect Josef Paul Kleihues.
-Deutsche Welle's global television service began operations in 1992 in an adjacent building, where the producers of RIAS TV had been working since 1988.
-DW took over RIAS TV's facilities after it disbanded following German unification.
+DW's broadcasting center in Berlin's Voltastrasse was completed in 1996.
+The building was designed by architect Josef Paul Kleihues.
+DW's global television service had begun to operate in 1992 in an adjacent building, where the producers of RIAS TV had been working since 1988.
+DW took over RIAS TV's facilities after it disbanded following German reunification.